 The expressions of interest will be considered by our directors and cabinet members.
 We will make a decision using the National Criteria as a guide.

-The decision will be one of three options:
+The decision will be 1 of 3 options:

 - 'accept with modification'